andy-maier/pytest-easy-server/docs/usage.rst

     def test_sample(server_definition):
         """
-        Example pytest test function that tests something.
+        Example Pytest test function that tests something.

         Parameters:
           server_definition (ServerDefinition): Server to be used for the test
         """
-        server_host = server_definition.details['host']
+        server_host = server_definition.user_defined['host']
-        server_userid = server_definition.details['userid']
+        server_username = server_definition.user_defined['username']
-        server_password = server_definition.details['password']
+        server_password = server_definition.user_defined['password']
         # log on to the host and perform some test

-The ``server_definition`` parameter of the test function is a :class:`~pytest_tars.ServerDefinition` object that encapsulates the server definition that is to be used for the test.
-Pytest will invoke the test function repeatedly for all servers that are to be used for testing.
+The ``server_definition`` parameter of the test function is the use of the Pytest fixture.
+This fixture parameter resolves to a :class:`~pytest_tars.ServerDefinition` object that represents a server definition from the file for test of a single server.
+Pytest will invoke the test function for all servers that are to be tested.

 This test function relies on certain elements in the user-defined part of the server definition in your server definition file, such as the hostname